mro-intelligence/bangfs/README.md

 ## Motivation

-Build a novel distributed filesystem out of available parts, insipired by GFS.
+- Build a novel distributed filesystem out of available parts, insipired by GFS.
-Intended to test distributed systems concepts.
+- Experimental, intended to test distributed systems concepts.
+- For read-oriented storage, ie, backups, data.
+- Minimal components exposed: Only a key value store and a FUSE client program
+  - (And a file system checker...and... this is the motivation, not the end result)
+- Ultimately may be useful for utilizing free disk space across heterogenous machines

-## Design Goals
+## High Level Goals

-- Be as homogenous as possible, avoid explicit 'leader-follower' patterns and use as few different services as possible: depends on only client programs, a backend key value store, and consistency properties of the key value store.
+- Use a single off the shelf key value store service for all data and metadata
+  - file data is stored in chunks, addressed by sequence number, and writes are eventually consistent
+  - metadata is strongly consistent (reads are guaranteed to see all previous writes): acheive this by enabling a *strongly consistent* property on these keys
+- Avoid explicit 'leader-follower' patterns
+- Try not to run any other services (coordinators, monitors, metadata servers, managers...)
 - Be scaleable, in theory as much as the key value store can handle.
-- Handle concurrent writes with optimistic concurrency control (CAS operations), without any explicit locking mechanisem, but don't design for many concurrent writers: writes that would result in an inconsistent state may fail.
+- Handle concurrent writes with optimistic concurrency control (CAS operations)
-- Be useable at least at small scale, with latency and performance characteristics at least as good as spinning disks.

-## High Level Concept
+## Tradeoffs:

-- store chunks of files in a distributed, eventually consistent, key value store.
-- store file metadata in a key value store with a *strong consistency* property enabled on only the metadata keys.
-- trade offs:
-  - metadata (inode data) will be consistent with itself, indeed *strongly consistent*, but with some performance cost since the consistency property in distributed systems often requires a distributed consensus algorithm to be used.
+- metadata consistent -> writes to metadata are slower than to file data due to consensus algorithm
-  - file data will be eventually consistent. with some performance benefit when writing file contents, as compared to metadata updates.
+- file data eventually consistent -> writes are faster than to metadata
-  - If a read operation occurs soon after a write, eventual consistency means that there will be no guarantee that file chunks listed in the internal inode metadata will exist.
-Unlike the metatdata theres no guarantee when writes to file chunks will be visible to a read operation.
+- If a read operation occurs soon after a write, this difference means there is no guarantee that  file chunks listed in the internal inode metadata will have completed writing.
+Accept this and possibly other edge cases.

+## Low Level Design

+ - Use [Riak](https://docs.riak.com/riak/kv/latest/index.html) as the key/value store. (this is a POC which is not intended to be a production system and should work with any decent key value store.)
+ - The key value store is abstracted with a Go interface so it will be easy to create a different backend implementation if this is ever useful (eg, DynamaDB, ScyllaDB).

-## Design issues/shortcomings/TODOS
+## Design issues and shortcomings

 _Probably nobody would actually build a production system this way._

-- There are many distributed filesystems out there, but few (none that I could find with a web search) use a key value store for both metadata and file data.
-- This is not necessarily a bad thing.
-It speaks also to organizational dynamics, design requirements and established solutions already being out there, that are maintained by teams of people.
+- There are many distributed filesystems out there, but few (none that I could find with a web search) use a key value store for both metadata and file data: This is not necessarily a bad thing.
+It speaks also to organizational dynamics, design requirements and established solutions already being out there.
+The concept for this filesystem was thought up literally overnight.
+- The strongly consistent bucket type propery in Riak, which the implementaion depends upon, is listed as "experimental" in the Riak 2.2.3 documentation.
+-

 ## Status

-`make test` builds successfully and (hermetic/unit) tests pass.
-`make test` builds successfully and (hermetic/unit) tests pass.
+- `make test` builds successfully and (hermetic/unit) tests pass.
+- `make integration-test` also builds successfully against a single, non-distributed Riak KVStore instance.
+- `mkfs-bangfs && mount-fuse-bangfs` create and mount the fs, its visible in the `$BANGFS_MOUNTDIR`.
+(See below for environment var setup.)

+## TODOS

+- Multiple
+-

 ## Requirements